swaptacular/swpt_accounts/protocol.rst

 FinalizePreparedTransfer
 ------------------------

-Execute a prepared transfer.
+Upon receiving this message, the server finalizes a prepared transfer.

-* `debtor_id`, `sender_creditor_id`, and `transfer_id` uniquely
-  identify the prepared transfer.
-The values MUST be the same as the values received with the corresponding `PreparedTransferSignal`.

-* `committed_amount` is the transferred amount.
-It MUST be non-negative.
-To dismiss the transfer, `committed_amount` should be `0`.
+debtor_id : int64
+   The ID of the debtor.

+sender_creditor_id : int64
+   Along with ``debtor_id``, identifies the sender's account.

+transfer_id : int64
+   The opaque ID generated for the prepared transfer.
+It MUST always be a positive number.
+This ID, along with ``debtor_id`` and ``sender_creditor_id``, uniquely identifies the prepared transfer that should be finalized.

+committed_amount : int64
+   The transferred amount.
+This MUST be a non-negative number, and SHOULD NOT exceed the value of the ``sender_locked_amount`` field in the corresponding `PreparedTransfer`_ message. ``0`` signifies that the transfer MUST be dismissed.

+transfer_message : string
-* `transfer_message` contains notes from the sender.
+   Contains notes from the sender.
 Can be any string that the sender wants the recipient to see.
-If the transfer is dismissed, `transfer_message` SHOULD be an empty string.
+If the transfer is dismissed, this SHOULD be an empty string.

+transfer_flags : int32
-* `transfer_flags` contains various flags that the recipient and the sender will be able to see.
-If the transfer is dismissed, `transfer_flags` SHOULD be `0`.
-For the list of standard transfer flags, check `events.AccountTransferSignal`.
+   Contains various flags that the recipient and the sender will be able to see.
+If the transfer is dismissed, the value of this field SHOULD be ``0``.

 Outgoing messages